 Place second layer on top, cut surface down.
 For a sturdier cake, refrigerate at this point for about 10 minutes.
 When cake is slightly chilled, remove from refrigerator and spread more frosting on the top and around the sides.
 Refrigerate frosted cake at least 30 minutes before cutting so cake and frosting can set completely.
 Leftovers stay fresh, covered tightly, at room temperature up to 3 days and in the refrigerator up to 5 days.

 Make ahead: prepare cakes and frosting up to 1 day in advance.
 Cover cakes tightly and keep at room temperature or in the refrigerator until ready to assemble.
 Refrigerate prepared frosting in an airtight container until ready to use.
 Unfrosted cake layers may be frozen, wrapped tightly, up to 2 months.
 Thaw overnight in the refrigerator before assembling.
 Frosted cake can be frozen, wrapped tightly, up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.

 Room temperature ingredients: these incorporate into batter much more easily than cold ingredients.
 Allow to sit at room temperature for 45 minutes.
 You can place eggs in a bowl of warm water for 10 minutes or until ready to use.

 Orange juice: approximately ¼ cup juice from each orange, for a total of about ½ cup for the entire cake batter recipe.
 Do not exceed ½ cup of juice.

 Milk: a higher fat milk brings the best texture to this cake.

-This recipe also fits in a bundt pan.
+Make in a bundt pan: this recipe also fits in a bundt pan.
 Bake time is approximately 40 minutes.
 Top with a simple glaze or half the recipe of the orange cream cheese buttercream.